-Section Industry Issue Suggested Change (if applicable) Major Impact on Industry, if major comment Section mustry issue Suggested change (i) applicable) Comment/ Clarification impact on maustry, it major comment 8.
+Continu Industry Issue Suggested Change (if applicable) Major Impost on Industry, if major comment Section Industry Issue Suggested Change (if applicable) Major Comment/ Clarification Impact on Industry, if major comment 8.
 6.0 Licensees have one major concern and an editorial comment for the list on page 9.
 Specifically: • The 2 nd bullet says FPPs should detail fire safety assessments.
 This is not a requirement of N293/N393 and should not be in a guidance document.
 Current FPPs, per license, are deterministic not probabilistic.
 There is a requirement to have a fire PSA in the licence, but it is not currently required to be implemented within the program. • The 6 th bullet repeats information already covered by the 5 th bullet.
-Delete the 2 nd and 6 th bullets so the list reads, "FPPs should detail: • roles, responsibilities and accountabilities • fire safety assessment (e.g., code compliance, fire hazard assessments, fire safe shutdown analysis and fire probabilistic safety assessment) • fire prevention operation controls • design (e.g., fire detection and notification, fire suppression, fire resistance rating of building structures, building materials, egress and water supply) • prevention (e.g., control of ignition sources; inspection, testing and maintenance (ITM) of fire protection features; and control of flammable, combustible materials) • inspection, testing and maintenance • inspection, testing and maintenance MAJOR As per comment #1, the 2 nd bullet represents a major change to fire program structure and adds a new requirement that is inconsistent with N293/393.
+Delete the 2 nd and 6 th bullets so the list reads, "FPPs should detail: • roles, responsibilities and accountabilities • fire safety assessment (e.g., code compliance, fire hazard assessments, fire safe shutdown analysis and fire probabilistic safety assessment) • fire prevention operation controls • design (e.g., fire detection and notification, fire suppression, fire resistance rating of building structures, building materials, egress and water supply) • prevention (e.g., control of ignition sources; inspection, testing and maintenance (ITM) of fire protection features; and control of flammable, combustible materials) • inspection, testing and maintenance • in" MAJOR As per comment #1, the 2 nd bullet represents a major change to fire program structure and adds a new requirement that is inconsistent with N293/393.
 9. 6.1 Depending on the size and structure of some larger organizations, a 'senior manager' may not have immediate authority for a fire protection program.
-To avoid unintended confusion over what various organizations consider 'senior management,' licensees urge the CNSC to amend the 1 st bullet to read, "The FPP should: • identify the senior management position that has immediate authority and responsibility for the FPP" Clarification 10.
+To avoid unintended confusion over what various organizations consider 'senior management,' licensees urge the CNSC to amend the 1st bullet to read, "The FPP should: • identify the senior management position that has immediate authority and responsibility for the FPP" Clarification 10.
 6.2 This section: Introduces the acronym FPA, but it is not included in the acronyms list in the appendix.
 Incorrectly cites Appendix B instead of Appendix C. For clarity, the CNSC is urged to: 1) Add FPA to the list of acronyms.
 2) Delete the appendices.
 If not, amend the final sentence in the 1 st paragraph on page 20 to read, "For additional information on fire modelling, refer to appendix CB."
 Clarification